pyeve/events/events/docs/index.rst

 like.
 Here is a handy class that encapsulates the core to event subscription and event firing and feels like a "natural" part of the language.

+The package has been tested under Python 2.6, Python 2.7 and Python 3.3.

 Usage
 =====
 The C# language provides a handy way to declare, subscribe to and fire